CPL-UW/c576-draft01-htgzhgym/README.md

 ## Assigned:
  - Theme: Manipulate probabilities and genetic mutation
     - idea:
-        1. realize that mutation is a change of DNA sequence.
+        1. realize that mutation is a change of DNA sequence
-        2. realize that not all mutation are useful, but without mutation people also cannot survive.
  - Advanced feature: Game tools
  - Prototype: Tower Defense